 Appropriate prerequisite skills and understandings for this course are required for success in this course.
 Details are discussed in the course prerequisites below.
 Students who need to review algebra should register for M010.

-The following list illustrates the topics intended for coverage in a typical semester.
+Course Content: The following list illustrates the topics intended for coverage in a typical semester.
 Your instructor may cover these topics in a different order or may add topics if necessary.

 - Populations, Samples, and Data